ucsd-ml-arts/ml-art-final-wluk/README.md

 The ideas generated have been fairly realistic (most are bad, some are good), so there are plans to incorporate these results into a faux startup website similar to https://tiffzhang.com/startup, with a few million permutations of ideas.
 The value of these ideas depend solely on the reader's interpretation (see [reader-response theory](https://en.wikipedia.org/wiki/Reader-response_criticism)), but hopefully some of these ideas are cohesive enough to serve as inspiration.

+For the final project presentation, I will do a live demo to generate startups, and ask the audience to think of a realistic app idea from the generated startups.
+I'll also present some slides to share my thoughts about how ML ties in with creativity (link)[final.pdf].

+## Project Report

+Upload your project report (4 pages) as a pdf with your repository, following this template: [google docs](https://drive.google.com/open?id=1mgIxwX1VseLyeM9uPSv5GJQgRWNFqtBZ0GKE9d4Qxww).

 ## Model/Data